Carpet Buying Tips

 - Density describes the amount of pile yarn in the carpet and how close the tufts are to one another.
 Generally, the rule of thumb is that the denser, the better.
 Examine the density by bending the carpet sample in a U shape with the tufts facing out.
 The fewer carpet backings that you see, the denser that the carpet is.

 - There are carpet classification scheme labels on the back of carpet samples.
 These give information on their durability as well as suitability to different locations.

 - Bear in mind that cheaper carpets may look scruffy within a few years.
 It is worth investing in a fibre that will carry on.

-- Match the wear status – medium, heavy, or extra heavy – to the area that you will be carpeting.
+- Match the wear status – medium, bulky, or extra heavy – to the area that you will be carpeting.
 For example, stairs will need extra-heavy carpeting as they tend to take a lot of wear and tear.

 - At all times, make sure carpet installation is the last redecorating job you do, i.e., after wallpapering, painting or any construction.

 - Protect your carpet through the technique of placing furniture caps under the legs of heavy furniture.